Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

-Here, note that we estimated marginal means in two ways:
+Here, note that estimated marginal means can be provided in two ways:

 The pairs() function from the emmeans package can be used to evaluate pairwise comparisons among treatment factors.
-The emmean object (m1, m2) will be passed through the pairs() function, which will provide a p-value adjustment equivalent to the Tukey test.
+The emmeans object (m1) will be passed through the pairs() function, which will provide a p-value adjustment equivalent to the Tukey test.

 contrast estimate SE df t.ratio p.value